 It can prove a pricey way to do things, but there’s no denying how important it is to keep these huge dogs happy.

-Make sure that your pet is given a good mix of proteins, vitamins and minerals, and try to keep carbohydrates and complex fats to a minimum.
+Make sure that your pet is given a good mix of proteins, vitamins, and minerals, and try to keep carbohydrates and complex fats to a minimum.

 How much exercise does a Kangal need?

-Many dog owners are surprised to learn that Kangals, despite their big appetites, don’t actually need a huge amount of exercise.
+Many dog owners are surprised to learn that Kangals, despite their big appetites, don’t need a huge amount of exercise.

 A 40 minute walk per day, or even every other day, is all your Kangal needs to stay on top of their exercise regime.

-These dogs are naturally inclined towards the outdoors, so can otherwise be relied upon to please themselves in staying active and patrolling their domain.
+These dogs are naturally inclined towards the outdoors, so they can otherwise be relied upon to please themselves in staying active and patrolling their domain.